COMIC: I Spent A Day In Coronavirus Awareness Mode. Epidemiologists, How Did I Do?

 Dr. Deliang Tang, a molecular epidemiologist at Columbia University's Mailman School of Public Health, gave me an A-.
 Like Nolan, he says that going to the movies was probably not a good idea (although to be fair, lots of other people were unafraid — the theater was packed).
 "We are generally recommending the public to not go to any gathering places at this moment," he says.
 "It would have been better if you just stayed home."

 CDC guidelines state that you can get COVID-19 from "close contact" with someone infected with the virus.
 That means being within 6 feet of an infected individual for a prolonged period of time.
-Being in an enclosed space with the driver on a rideshare, for example, is considered "close contact," says Nolan.
+Being in an enclosed space with the driver of a ride share, for example, is considered "close contact," says Nolan.

 Nolan says I should have just walked.
-(Although the 50 minute trek from the office to the salad place would have been one long walk!)
+(Although the 50-minute trek from the office to the salad place would have been one long walk!)

-And when I paused during the day to wipe down high-touch surfaces as the CDC recommends — objects like your phone, desk and keyboard that you and others you work with touch every day — that was a smart move to get rid of pathogens, he says.
+And when I paused during the day to wipe down high-touch surfaces as the CDC recommends — objects such as your phone, your desk and the keyboard that you and others you work with touch every day — that was a smart move to get rid of pathogens, he says.

 The epidemiologists shared some advice that will help me in the weeks ahead.
 I asked Nolan about opening doors — especially handles that you have to pull.
 How do you do that without contaminating your hands?
 Is there a better part of the handle to pull from?
 She says to use a paper towel.